Policy

 Who should apply to the fund if there are UKRI-funded co-authors from different research organisations?

 This decision should be made between the authors, in consultation with their research organisations.
 UKRI recommends that one author and their research organisation assume responsibility.
-You cannot submit duplicate applications for the same publication.
+You should not submit duplicate applications for the same publication.

 If an author changes organisations after submission of a stage 1 application, which research organisation should pay the publication cost and submit the stage 2 application to UKRI for reimbursement?